Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 How long does it take to drive from Florida to Colorado?

-In theory you can drive from Florida to Colorado in 30 hours, but in reality that’s not safe, practical or any fun.
+In theory you can drive from Florida to Colorado in 30 hours, but for safe driving a minimum of 3 overnight night stays en route will be more enjoyable.

 When is the best month to drive from Colorado to Florida?